mortar-works/mortar-website/src/site/news/thirdtestpost.md

 ---
-title: "Mortar selected onto G-Cloud 14 Framework"
+title: "Mortar appointed onto G-Cloud 14 Framework"
 date: "2024-09-10"
-excerpt: "Mortar has been awarded a place on the Crown Commercial Services G-Cloud 14 Framework, the largest commercial procurement framework in the UK."
+excerpt: "Mortar is proud to be part of Crown Commercial Services, the largest commercial procurement framework in the UK."
 image: "/static/images/news/GClound1401.png" # Optional: Featured image
 tags: ["news"] # Tag to help filter this as a news post
 ---